 Paste your IIF statement into the Value box.

 Change BackgroundRepeat to Clip.

 With that last step completed, dynamic images are displayed in your report.

 Looking at the report above, don’t the images on the left-hand side look great?!

 By the way, the Locate Computers by Username report is Enhansoft’s free report giveaway for the month of March 2019.
 Want to know more about it?
 Please see this post.
-If you have any questions about how to add dynamic images to a SCCM SSRS report, please feel free to contact me at @GarthMJ.
+If you have any questions about how to add dynamic images to a ConfigMgr / SCCM SSRS report, please feel free to contact me at @GarthMJ.

 Learn more about how to better use ConfigMgr / SCCM.